 Rolling Safari Tour

-Another cool experience is the Rolling Safari Tour where guests quietly spin past packs of unusual wildlife on an on an off-road Segway X2 – a two-wheeled electric personal transporter.
+Another extraordinary experience is the Rolling Safari Tour, where guests quietly spin past packs of unusual wildlife an off-road Segway X2 – a two-wheeled electric personal transporter.

 A tour guide leads the way, stopping at several scenic spots to take photos and listen to tales of the beasts that dwell in the park’s care.